Kate Walsh, PhD (she/her), Professor & H.I. Romnes Faculty Fellow

 Stephanie B. Ward

-Stephanie (she/her/hers) is fifth-year PhD student in the clinical psychology program studying the intersections of sexual behavior, substance use, and psychopathology.
+Stephanie (she/her/hers) is sixth-year PhD student in the clinical psychology program studying the intersections of sexual behavior, substance use, and psychopathology.
 Her research examines risk factors for and outcomes of sexual violence, with a particular interest in the processes that underlie sexual assault perpetration involving alcohol or other drugs.
 Before joining the PIVOT Lab, Stephanie received a BA in Psychology from the University of South Carolina in 2017 and spent two years as a post-bacc researcher at Beth Israel Deaconess Medical Center.
 She has since received her en-route MS in Psychology here at UW-Madison.

 Email: sbward@wisc.edu